Want to buy the best umbrella stroller?

 With a large number of convenience features, a considerable number of storage options, and an extra-large canopy, you won’t find many faults with the Summer Infant 3Dzyre.
 Go for it if you want an above-average stroller for a below-average price.

-Britax 2017 B-Agile Stroller – Best Overall
+Britax 2017 B-Agile Stroller – Best Cheap Umbrella Stroller

 If you could afford to pay a bit over the odds for a quality stroller, the Britax 2017 B-Agile stroller won’t disappoint.
 It has a trendy design, a set of useful features, and has wheels which won’t ditch you in any terrain.
 All in all, this is one of the best umbrella strollers money can buy.

 The B-Agile travel umbrella stroller has a huge canopy which would protect your child up to their knees.
 Containing three panels plus a large-size peek-a-boo window, the canopy is made of mesh to allow better air circulation throughout the stroller.
 And to make sure it doesn’t open/close on its own, secure the canopy with a Velcro closure.